Heating Oil Delivery

 When you place your order with Certas Energy, you can choose a delivery time to suit your schedule.
 Please note that on occasion, some deliveries will be sent in stages depending on how much fuel you order and the size of the tanker requested.

-Do I need to be at home for the delivery?
+Do I need to be at home for my heating oil delivery?

 In general, if the driver has safe access to your tank then you don’t need to be on the premises for deliveries.
 However, if you are concerned about any potential access issues, you should let one of our representatives know beforehand to make any necessary arrangement.
 If you do need to be at home, we can set up a call on the day.